tsykoduk/HCRailsDemo/README.md

 ```
 Profit

-If you want to add guid's to extisting records, you can use the following code in a Rails Console:
+If you want to add guid's to existing records, you can use the following code in a Rails Console:

 ```
 a = Account.all